15 Lovely Things to Do in Paris, France on Your Vacation + Travel Tips

 Photo Credit: Alexandrea Sumuel

-You will find popular pieces from artists like Vincent Van Gough and his Starry Night to artists such as Claude Monet and Edgar Degas.
+You will find popular pieces from artists like Vincent Van Gough and his Starry Night to Claude Monet and Edgar Degas.
 Audio tours are offered, and exhibits are labeled in French and English.
-Be sure to give yourself at least two hours if you’re an avid art lover.
+If you’re an avid art lover, be sure to give yourself at least two hours.

 Photo Credit: Alexandrea Sumuel